Jaymon/bang/bang/data/project/input/ref/index.md

 This line is also begins a separate paragraph, but...
 This line is only separated by a single newline, so it's a separate line in the *same paragraph*.

-(Technical note: *Markdown Here* uses GFM line breaks, so there's no need to use MD's two-space line breaks.)

 -------------------------------------------------------------------------------